druidamix/Opensubtitles-downloader/README.md

 Then execute osd, so the conf file will be generated on ~/.config/osd

-Fill up the osd.conf with your account.
+Fill up the osd.conf with your account key, user and pass.

 Your are done.